top of page

 Eligibility: Current 7th and 8th grade students

-The ActivityBots Camp at Oregon State University was created to introduce middle schoolers to robotics through innovative projects and techniques.
-Students will be put into teams of two and using ActivityBot 360 robot kits, they will be guided on a research project.
-With the end goal to create a robot and move it via remote control navigation, students will research important topics like touch, visible light, infrared light, and ultrasonic sensors.
-The program is designed in a way that allows even those with little to no mechanical, electrical, or coding experience to excel and successfully build circuits of their own.
-For middle schoolers with a keen interest in robotics and engineering but don’t know where to begin, the ActivityBots program is a great stepping stone to laying a strong foundation.
+The ActivityBots Camp at Oregon State University was created to introduce middle schoolers to robotics through projects.
+You will be put into teams of two, and using ActivityBot 360 robot kits, you will be guided on a research project.
+With the end goal of creating and moving a robot via remote control navigation, you will research touch, visible light, infrared light, and ultrasonic sensors.
+The program is designed to allow even those with no mechanical, electrical, or coding experience to build circuits of their own successfully.

 Location: Oregon State University campus